The Bankrate promise

 Foreign transaction fee winner: Tie

 Neither the Venture nor the Venture X charges foreign transaction fees for purchases made outside of the United States.
-In fact, all Capital One credit cards are free of foreign transaction fees.

 Which card earns the most?